 Have Lips That Are Worth Kissing

-Since lips lack oil-producing sebaceous glands, they’re especially prone to dehydration and chapping.
+Pucker up, because your lips lack oil-producing sebaceous glands, which means they’re especially prone to dehydration and chapping.

-To keep yours looking – and feeling – 100 per cent kissable, lightly slough off any dry skin with a toothbrush (a mixture of olive oil and salt works too), then apply a flavour-free lip balm like Aesop’s Protective Lip Balm or Lab Series’ PRO LS Lip Tech Lip Balm.
+To keep yours looking – and feeling – approachable, lightly slough off any dry skin with a toothbrush (a mixture of olive oil and salt works too), then apply a flavour-free lip balm like Aesop’s Protective Lip Balm or Lab Series’ PRO LS Lip Tech Lip Balm.

 Not only will a balm keep your smackers soft and supple, it’ll also ensure they’re looking as plump as possible.
 Why’s that important?
-Well, a study by the University of Louisville has shown that it’s not just men who find plump, voluptuous lips attractive – women do too.
+Well, a study by the University of Louisville has shown that both men and women find plump, voluptuous lips attractive.